TERMS AND CONDITIONS

 Harley Street Concierge Ltd (now trading as and referred to herewith as HSC) (‘we’ or ‘us’ or ‘our’) gather and process your personal information in accordance with this privacy notice and in compliance with the relevant data protection Regulation and law.
 This notice provides you with the necessary information regarding your rights and obligations, and explains how, why and when we collect and process your personal data.

 HSC’s registered office is at Regent House, 316 Beulah Hill, London, SE19 3HF and we are a company registered in England and Wales under company number 8331310.
 We are registered on the Information Commissioner’s Office Register of Data Controllers under registration number ZA033036, and act as a data controller & data processor.
-Our designated Data Protection Officer/Appointed Person for the organisation is Stuart Lees, and we can be contacted at HSC, The Square, Basing View, Basingstoke, Hampshire, RG21 4EB.
+Our designated Data Protection Officer/Appointed Person for the organisation is Vicky Pollitt, and we can be contacted at HSC, The Square, Basing View, Basingstoke, Hampshire, RG21 4EB.

 Information That We Collect